Emily Ratajkowski Shows Off Midriff In Sporty Chic Crop Top And Tiny Shorts In NYC

 Emrata was also spotted giving her husband a smooch or two after they finished eating lunch with a friend at a restaurant.
 Because her crop top was so short, her plain black sports bra was exposed when she leaned over to give Sebastian a kiss.
 Her husband wore a neon green outfit and some casual pants, and looked quite happy to be with his wife.
 Later on in the day, Emily was spotted hanging out with another friend, according to the Daily Mail.

 While Emily was walking around town, she happened to walk right past Joe Jonas.
 The two definitely know each other, and made a commotion when they did a photoshoot together for Glamour magazine in 2016.
-The photos were fun and flirty, but at the time Emily was dating Jeff Magid, detailed E Online.
+The photos were fun and flirty, but at the time Emily was dating Jeff Magid, detailed E!
+Online.

 It’s probably a nice change of pace for Emily to be back in town after going to Italy to attend the UNICEF Summer Gala.
 In addition to looking great at the event in a sheer Oscar de la Renta dress, Emily went on some luxury yacht expeditions.
 She took the opportunity to flaunt some Inamorata swimwear while spending time with fellow models.